bregman-arie/devops-exercises/README.md

 :bar_chart: &nbsp;There are currently **501** questions

+:books: &nbsp;To learn more about DevOps check the resources in [devops-resources](https://github.com/bregman-arie/devops-resources)

 :thought_balloon: &nbsp;Different interviewers focus on different things.
 Some will focus on your resume while others might focus on scenario questions or specific technical questions.
 I tried to cover different types of questions for you to practice and test your skills

 :pencil: &nbsp;You can add more questions & answers by submitting pull requests :) You can read more about it [here](CONTRIBUTING.md)